antor44/Audio-Transcription/README.md

 ```

    > **⚠️ GPU vs CPU mode (WSL2 and Linux)**
+   >
-   > By default the server uses CUDA for maximum performance.
+   > By default the server uses CUDA for maximum performance
-   > **CUDA only works with NVIDIA GPUs.** If you have an AMD or Intel GPU,
+   > **(CUDA only works with NVIDIA GPUs).**
-   > or if you see this error:
+   > If after installation you see this error when launching the server:
    > `Library libcublas.so.12 is not found or cannot be loaded`
    > you have two options:
    >